phalcon-orphanage/docs/en/api/Phalcon_Cache.md

 ```
 Obtains multiple cache items by their unique keys.

-@param iterable $keys    A list of keys that can obtained in a single operation.
-@param mixed    $default Default value to return for keys that do not exist.

 @return iterable A list of key => value pairs.
 Cache keys that do not exist or are stale will have $default as value.

-@throws Phalcon\Cache\Exception\InvalidArgumentException
-  MUST be thrown if $keys is neither an array nor a Traversable,
-  or if any of the $keys are not a legal value.
+@throws Phalcon\Cache\Exception\InvalidArgumentException MUST be thrown if $keys is neither an array nor a Traversable, or if any of the $keys are not a legal value.

 ```php